opencarecc/opencareMakerPlaybook/how_can_i_structure_a_co-design_session.md

 [http://www.designingcollaboration.com/]

-* Typologies/approaches
+####// Typologies/approaches

-Furthermore, generally speaking, we can distinguish two different types of **approach**, which are characterized by different levels of innovation and exploration:
+Generally speaking, we can distinguish two different types of **approach**, which are characterized by different levels of innovation and exploration:

 #####A “passive” approach
 *Co-design is often used by trained designers who recognize the difficulty in properly understanding the cultural, societal, or usage scenarios encountered by their user.* [https://en.wikipedia.org/wiki/Participatory_design#Co-design]